PrasannaAdiga/spring-cloud-with-netflix/README.md

 ### Spring Retry
 To run a microservice, after its dependent micro services are ready
   - Use spring retry plugin, to make each microservice to retry connecting to other dependent micro serivces until the dependent micro service is up and healthy.
-Spring retry plugin provides many configurations which we can use
+Spring retry plugin provides many configurations which we can use.

 ### Spring Cloud OpenFeign
 To intercommunicate between each micro services